 The University of San Francisco was established in 1855.
 The school was founded by the Jesuits and first known as St. Ignatius Academy.
 USF operates from its Hilltop main campus, along with seven other campuses.
 USF was among the top 100 national universities, according to US News.
 Seventy-two percent of undergraduate students receive some form of financial aid.

 What We Like: The best thing going for USF media studies graduates is San Francisco itself, with limitless opportunities for internships, jobs, and networking in media, tech, and government.

 14. University of Tennessee, Knoxville

 Students can earn a BA or a BS in Communication from the University of Tennessee, Knoxville School of Journalism & Electronic Media (JEM) — the exact degree depends upon the student’s goals.
 UTK’s bachelor’s in communications offer a specialty area of Media Management, which explores the concepts of media programming, promotions, and management.
-Many students vying for media and communications degree also supplement their degree with business and management courses.
+Many students vying for media and communications degrees also supplement their degrees with business and management courses.
 Students graduate prepared for careers in publishing journalism and public relations, among others.

 The University of Tennessee, Knoxville was established in 1794 and the flagship school of the University of Tennessee system.
 UTK was founded 2 years before Tennessee received its statehood.
 The University of Tennessee’s 600-acre campus is home to nearly 29,000 students.
 US News recognizes UTK among the top 55 public universities in the country.
 The school holds the distinction of the only institution of higher learning to possess 3 presidential editing projects.

-What We Like: Students in UTK’s communications program have access to five state of the art labs, including the Adam Brown Social Media Command Center, the CICS User Experience Lab, and the Scripps Convergence Lab.
+What We Like: Students in UTK’s communications program have access to five state-of-the-art labs, including the Adam Brown Social Media Command Center, the CICS User Experience Lab, and the Scripps Convergence Lab.

 Degree: BA or BS in Communication